Theresa Ruth Howard

 As a writer, Ms. Howard has contributed to The Source, Pointe Magazine, Dance Magazine, Germany’s Tanz, and Italy’s Expressions.
 She is a contributing writer for Dance Magazine online.
 Her articles about body image prompted her to create mybodymyimage.com, which endeavors to help others build a positive body image through respect, acceptance, and appreciation.
-Her article The Misty-rious Case of the Vanishing Ballerinas of Color: Where have all the Others Gone? was as the subject of Race and Dance Townhall: REAL TALK at the Dance/USA conference in June 2015.
-Ms. Howard launch MoBBallet.org, digitally archiving the Memoirs of Blacks in Ballet.
+Her article The Misty-rious Case of the Vanishing Ballerinas of Color: Where have all the Others Gone? was the subject of Race and Dance Townhall: REAL TALK at the Dance/USA conference in June 2015.
+Ms. Howard launched MoBBallet.org, digitally archiving the Memoirs of Blacks in Ballet.
 One of MoBB’s first projects was to help organize and facilitate the first ever audition for Black female ballet dancers for major ballet organizations at the 2015 International Association of Blacks in Dance conference.
 MoBBallet is a 2016 Knight Foundation grantee for the documentation of Philadelphia’s Black ballet history.

 ~We are only as strong as our stories~